EutechCybernetic/lucy-pro-documentation/modeldesigne.md

 <a name='attributeeditor'></a>

 ## Attribute Editor
-This is where you can add, edit and remove [attributes](attributes) to your model.
+This is where you can add, edit and remove [Attributes](attributes.rst#attributes) to your model.

 To access it, click the image:: images/attrsettings.png icon in the left side of the screen.